sighupio/container-signature-enforcer/DEVELOP.md

 After a while you will be able to:

-- Push images to registry directly from your terminal. *(No need to expose ports)*
+- Login (admin:admin) and push images to registry directly from your terminal. *(No need to expose ports)*
-- Use notary from your terminal. *(No need to expose ports)*.
+- Use (admin:admin) notary from your terminal. *(No need to expose ports)*.

 Also three new files are now present:

 - `delegation.crt`: Delegation certificate to sign images.
 Run `make local-help` to discover useful commands
 - `delegation.key`: Delegation key to sign images.
 Run `make local-help` to discover useful commands
-- `notary-tls.crt`: Notary server certificate.
+- `ca.crt`: CA certificate.
 Required because it is a self-signed certificate.
 Run `make local-help` to discover useful commands

 ### Push an example image (test docker-registry)